We Buy Fire Damage Houses Logo

 Also, never take responsibility or even a small amount of blame for what happened.
 Most of the time, less is more.
 Don’t speculate on the cause of the damage.

-Any repair or replacement costs should be supported by numbers rather than just your judgment.
+You should support any repair or replacement costs with numbers rather than just your judgment.

 Reject the initial settlement offer.
 Instead, request a justification and a description of the specifics to ascertain why it differs from your expectations.
 Never sign anything without carefully reading it first.